 - I’d heard of writer’s block being thrown around by the blogs I follow, but I’d never really experienced it in my freelancing days.

-I guess having to come up with an idea from scratch really drains you mentally without you realizing it.
+I guess having to come up with an idea from scratch drains you mentally without you realizing it.

 - I didn’t see a single visitor on my site for 7 months!
 Real talk?
 I gave up six months in and only decided to push on after seeing that first visitor.
-I basically started working on the blog in 2020 during the CoVID-19 pandemic.
+I started working on the blog in 2020 during the CoVID-19 pandemic.

-- Working on a niche blog really narrows you down to a small selection of content that can be boring and difficult to work on for extended periods.
+- Working on a niche blog narrows you down to a small selection of content that can be boring and difficult to work on for extended periods.

 Don’t make this mistake if you’re yet to start blogging.
 I’m also of the opinion that niche blogs are overrated.
 I’ll write about why I think so later on.
 Join my email list to stay updated!